cimage/website/content/doc/125_download-and-install.md

 Point your web browser to `webroot/test/test.php` to see some examples.

 Then try on your own by using the script `img.php`.
+Try the following url:

+> `webroot/img.php?src=kodim04.png&w=200`

-Try the url `webroot/img.php?src=kodim04.png&w=200` which should display the same image as to the right.
+It should display the same image as to above right.